LD4P/arm/README.md

 News
 -------------

-* **2018-04-27** Release of Version 0.1 of all ontologies and vocabularies.
+* **2018-04-27** Release of Version 0.1.0 of all ontologies and vocabularies.

 Structure of the Repository
 --------------

-The core ontology and the three modularized ontologies are each housed in their own top-level directory, which contains the OWL ontology files, associated vocabularies, human-readable documentation, and SHACL validation profiles (in progress).
+The core ontology and the three modularized ontologies (award, custodial_history, and measurement) are each housed in their own top-level directory, which contains the OWL ontology files, associated original vocabularies, human-readable documentation, and SHACL validation profiles (in progress).
 Also at the top level of the directory tree are the modeling recommendations and the SHACL application profiles.

 Versioning
 -----------